USA Banner

 BS Mechanical Engineering, Pennsylvania State University

-As chief of the U.S. DOT Volpe Center’s Energy Analysis and Sustainability Division, David A. Arthur manages more than a dozen highly specialized technical research staff leading or supporting projects in sources, uses, and assurance of transportation energy.
+As chief of the U.S. DOT Volpe Center’s Energy Analysis and Sustainability Division, David A. Arthur manages more than two dozen highly specialized technical research staff leading or supporting projects in sources, uses, and assurance of transportation energy.
 He is also a Capability Maturity Model Integration (CMMI) organizational process leader for the U.S. DOT Volpe Center and the lean and process improvement lead for its Business Enterprise Office.

 Arthur provided support to the U.S. Air Force, where the U.S. DOT Volpe Center created a decision-making tool that analyzed numerous energy architectures and strategies for Beale Air Force Base.
 He also provided similar support to the Hampton Roads region, where the U.S. DOT Volpe Center developed an economic model for assessing impacts from recurrent flooding and extreme weather to the transportation infrastructure.